 You can find the latest news on our Facebook page.

-Online entries are now available on RunBritain and postal entries will be available to download from this page soon.
+Online entries are now available on RunBritain and postal entry form can be downloaded below.

 How to get there